francoiskroll/f0knockout/README.md

 Data and code for preprint

-Kroll, F. _et al._ 2020.
+Kroll F et al. 2020.
 A simple and effective F0 knockout method for rapid screening of behaviour and other complex phenotypes.

 IN PROGRESS